 Everyone reacts and copes differently following a lung cancer diagnosis.
-Each individual has to come to terms with a new reality and a large degree of uncertainty about many of the things that matter most in life.
+Every person has to come to terms with a new reality and a large degree of uncertainty about many of the things that matter most in life.

-Roche offer several medications for lung cancer that have shown effective results in clinical trials.
+Roche offers several medications for lung cancer that have shown effective results in clinical trials.
 One of them may be a suitable treatment option for you.

 Types of lung cancer

 There are several types of lung cancer and the type you have will determine which treatment is most appropriate for you.